aadithyavimal-christ/EH_sem3_2025_Notes/1st Assignment/ASSIGNMENT-REPORT.md

 ### 1. Environment Setup

-To ensure compatibility with Linux-based security tools, I used the **Windows Subsystem for Linux (WSL)** with **Ubuntu 22.04 LTS**.
-This provided a native Linux environment within Windows, enabling seamless use of command-line tools such as `nmap`, `bash`, and `chmod`.
+To ensure optimal compatibility with security tools, I used **Kali Linux** running in **Oracle VirtualBox**.
+This provided a professional penetration testing environment with all necessary tools pre-installed, including `nmap`, `bash`, and file management utilities.

 **Tools Used:**
-- `nmap` – Network scanner
+- `nmap` – Network scanner (pre-installed in Kali Linux)
 - `bash` – Scripting and automation
-- `VS Code` with **Remote - WSL** extension
+- **VirtualBox Shared Folders** – For file access between Windows host and Kali guest
-- `nano` – Text editing within WSL
+- `nano` – Text editing within Kali Linux

-This setup mirrors professional cybersecurity workflows, where Linux-based systems are standard for penetration testing and system auditing.
+This setup mirrors professional cybersecurity workflows, where Kali Linux is the standard operating system for penetration testing and security assessments.

+### 2. File Access Setup

+I configured **VirtualBox Shared Folders** to access my project files from the Windows host system:
+- Mounted the `CyberSecurityProjects` folder from Windows to `/mnt/CyberSecurityProjects/` in Kali Linux
+- Navigated to the project directory: `/mnt/CyberSecurityProjects/FullPortScan/`
+- Verified script accessibility and made necessary permissions adjustments

-### 2. Script Development and Automation
+### 3. Script Development and Automation

-I developed a Bash script named `full_port_scan.sh` to automate the scanning process.
+I used the existing Bash script named `full_port_scan.sh` to automate the scanning process.
 The script ensures consistency, repeatability, and proper documentation — essential qualities in professional security assessments.

 #### 🔧 Key Features of the Script:
 - Defines the target: `testphp.vulnweb.com`